pyscript/pyscript/pyscriptjs/CONTRIBUTING.md

 # Contributing

 This Project welcomes contributions, suggestions, and feedback.
-All contributions, suggestions, and feedback you submitted are accepted under the [Apachce 2.0](./LICENSE).
+All contributions, suggestions, and feedback you submitted are accepted under the [Apache 2.0](./LICENSE).
 You represent that if you do not own copyright in the code that you have the authority to submit it under the [Apache 2.0](./LICENSE.md).
 All feedback, suggestions, or contributions are not confidential.

 Contributors are invited to be maintainers to the project by demonstrating good decision making in their contributions, a commitment to goals of the project, and consistent adherence to the [code of conduct](../org-docs/CODE-OF-CONDUCT.md).
 New maintainers are invited by a 3/4 vote of the existing maintainers.